-Interface animation is an essential part of developing any digital product, application, or website.
-Think about how rarely you come across an application or a website that doesn’t have at least one animated interface element.
+Interface animations are an essential part of any digital product, application, or website.
+Think about how rarely you come across an application or website that doesn’t have at least one animated interface element.
 At Yalantis, we’re thorough in our approach to creating animations and try not to overlook any detail.
-In this article, we’ll discuss why animations are needed, what to consider when creating them, and how to make animations for mobile apps from a designer’s point of view.
+In this article, we’ll discuss why you need animations, what to consider when creating them, and how to make animations for mobile apps from a designer’s point of view.

 How is animation used in mobile applications?

-One of the main goals of motion design is to enhance the usability.
-Animations in apps help users identify connections between interface elements and views; give feedback to users so they know what’s happening; show the hierarchy of pages and screens; and attract attention to important elements and functions.
+One of the main goals of motion design is to enhance usability.
+Animations in apps help users identify connections between interface elements and views, give feedback to users so they know what’s happening, show the hierarchy of pages and screens, and attract attention to important elements and functions.

-List bounces, processing bars, hover effects, and click effects improve the user experience and usability.
-Well-thought-out motion design makes a user interface more predictable, easier to control and navigate, faster, and more convenient.
-Moreover, it brings delight and makes the experience memorable.
-The way interface elements interact with each other and with the user determines the overall impression and experience of using your product.
+Bouncing lists, processing bars, hover effects, and click effects improve the user experience and usability.
+Well-thought-out motion design makes a user interface predictable, easy to control and navigate, fast, and convenient.
+Moreover, it delights users and makes the experience with your app memorable.
+The way interface elements interact with each other and with the user determines the user’s overall impression of and experience with your product.

 What does the process of creating animations look like?

 Creating animations and motion design falls at the final stage of the design process.
 Prior to this, there are five fundamental stages of app design: research, wireframing, prototyping, testing, and visual design.
 These stages are iterative, so they can be performed in a different order depending on the requirements.
-The first step in creating UI mobile apps animations is prototyping, though some ideas may come earlier during sketching or wireframing.
+The first step in creating mobile app user interface (UI) animations is prototyping, though some ideas may come earlier during sketching or wireframing.

-At the prototyping stage, we generate and test our first ideas and create sketches including for interactions (animations) which will later be detailed and perfected.
+At the prototyping stage, we generate and test our first design ideas and create sketches including for interactions (animations) that we’ll later detail and perfect.
 Most often, the overall visual style is still not defined at the prototyping stage.
-The main output of this stage is the general page structure, which also may be changed during future iterations if needed.
-That’s why at the prototyping stage, we create so-called low-fidelity prototypes of interactions with minimum details.
+The main output of this stage is the general page structure, which also may change during future iterations if needed.
+That’s why at the prototyping stage, we create so-called low-fidelity prototypes of interactions with minimal details.
 This saves time and allows us to test more ideas.

-The main part of the motion design happens after the overall visual style is approved and when all UI screens are ready.
+The main part of motion design happens after the overall visual style has been approved and all UI screens are ready.

-For example, when working on one of our projects, we needed to let users select multiple elements and visually display this choice with an analogy from the real world: putting items in a basket at the grocery store and seeing what’s already there and what’s missing.
+For example, when working on one of our projects, we needed to let users select multiple items and then display them in a basket so users can see what they’ve already selected and what’s missing.

 After eliciting requirements, we started looking for references for a specific case and then sketched ideas with a pencil.
-After we had tested each of these ideas, we created the animation with the help of Principle for Mac.
+After we had tested each of these ideas, we created the animation with the help of Principle.

 What to consider when creating animations for mobile applications